+The answers to the questions above describe my financial situation.

+or

 I choose not to complete this information.

 (Check one.)

-I acknowledge that the carrier or its agent (below) has reviewed this form with me including the premium, premium rate increase history and potential for premium increases in the future.
+I acknowledge that the carrier and/or its agent (below) has reviewed this form with me including the premium, premium rate increase history and potential for premium increases in the future.
 [For direct mail situations, use the following: I acknowledge that I have reviewed this form including the premium, premium rate increase history and potential for premium increases in the future.]
 I understand the above disclosures.
 I understand that the rates for this policy may increase in the future.
-(This box shall be checked).
+(This box must be checked).

 Signed:

 (Applicant)(Date)

 [I explained to the applicant the importance of completing this information.)

 Signed:

 (Agent)(Date)

 Agent's Printed Name:]

 Note: In order for us to process your application, please return this signed statement to [name of company], along with your application.

 [My agent has advised me that this policy does not appear to be suitable for me.
 However, I still want the company to consider my application.]

+Signed:]

+(Applicant)(Date)